We corrected a miscalculation on your return.

 How can I find out what caused my tax return to change?

-Please contact us at the toll free number listed on the top right corner of your notice for specific information concerning your tax return.
+Call us at the toll-free number listed on the top right corner of your notice for specific information concerning your tax return.

 What should I do if I disagree with the changes you made?

-If you disagree, contact us at the toll free number listed on the top right corner of your notice.
+Call us at the toll-free number listed on the top right corner of your notice.

-If you contact us in writing within 60 days of the date of this notice, we'll reverse the change we made to your account.
+If you write to us within 60 days of the date of this notice, we may be able to reverse the change we made to your account.
 However, if you're unable to provide us with additional information that justifies the reversal and we believe the reversal is in error, we'll forward your case to examination for audit.
 This step gives you formal appeal rights, including the right to appeal our decision in court.
-After we forward your case, the audit staff will contact you within five to six weeks to fully explain the audit process and your rights.
-If you don't contact us within the 60 day period, you'll lose your right to appeal our decision before payment of tax.
+After we forward your case, the audit staff will contact you within 5-6 weeks to fully explain the audit process and your rights.
+If you don't contact us within the 60-day period, you'll lose your right to appeal our decision before payment of tax.